polvo/polvo/README.md

 Project's output `files`, at least one should be specified.

-### Virtual
+### Alias

 It's a handy option that lets you map some `names` to specific `dirs`.
-These names will make folders act like modules.
+These names will make folders act like gobal modules in your `node_modules` folder with all dirs listed in `package.json` directories field, so you can require them as such.

 For example, imagine a structure like this: